 How to reduce finger pain?

 If you start having issues and wish to reduce the pain you experience while playing, you should first opt for lighter gauge strings and get your guitar’s action lowered.

 This will assist and make playing the guitar simpler, hence reducing pain.

 Following that, you should look for nylon string or classical guitars to play and practice on.
 This is because nylon strings are softer and easier to play with.
 They also have significantly less tension on the guitar neck, making them a viable solution.

 You could also shorten the duration of your practice sessions.
 This will allow you ample time to recover and, because you will be spending less time on the strings, it will also help with the pain.

 How to treat your fingers if they are sore?

-There are several numbing ointments on the market that you can apply on your finger if it is sore and you want it to be less uncomfortable, as well as other options.
+There are several numbing ointments on the market that you can apply on your fingertips.
 If the pain is unbearable, it is always a good idea to seek medical advice.

 Using apple cider vinegar on your fingertips is another approach to relieve the pain.
 This is because apple cider vinegar promotes healing, and if you use it in between practicing or playing, it will aid in the healing of your fingertips.

 Applying a cold compress or bandage to your finger is another option.
 This will aid in the relief of discomfort and swelling in your finger, as well as the mending of your fingertips, allowing you to practice more frequently.